 Please note: Wilma J. Newberry scholarships will be used to assist undergraduate Spanish majors with the expenses of studying in Spain.

 Applications for study abroad programs are accepted annually in the fall and spring.
-The application window is now open to apply for the January 2019, Spring 2019 semesters and 2019-2020 academic year.
+The application window is now open to apply for January 2020, Spring 2020 or 2020-2021 academic year.
 With questions, please contact your RLL faculty advisor.

 Before beginning the application form below, applicants should gather a writing sample from coursework in the target language and a current copy of their academic advisement report (AAR), both in PDF format.